Estée Lauder Companies (NYSE:EL) Updates FY 2023 Earnings Guidance

-Estée Lauder Companies (NYSE:EL – Get Rating) updated its FY 2023 earnings guidance on Thursday.
+Estée Lauder Companies (NYSE:EL – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $7.39-$7.54 for the period, compared to the consensus earnings per share estimate of $7.99.
 The company issued revenue guidance of $18.27 billion-$18.62 billion, compared to the consensus revenue estimate of $18.97 billion.
 Estée Lauder Companies also updated its Q1 2023 guidance to $1.22-$1.32 EPS.

 Estée Lauder Companies Dividend Announcement

-In other news, Director Wei Sun Christianson sold 1,056 shares of Estée Lauder Companies stock in a transaction that occurred on Monday, August 29th.
-The stock was sold at an average price of $261.52, for a total value of $276,165.12.
-Following the completion of the transaction, the director now owns 10,402 shares in the company, valued at approximately $2,720,331.04.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-In other Estée Lauder Companies news, Director Wei Sun Christianson sold 1,056 shares of the company’s stock in a transaction on Monday, August 29th.
-The stock was sold at an average price of $261.52, for a total value of $276,165.12.
-Following the completion of the sale, the director now directly owns 10,402 shares in the company, valued at approximately $2,720,331.04.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, insider Hudis Jane Hertzmark sold 6,667 shares of the company’s stock in a transaction on Thursday, August 25th.
-The stock was sold at an average price of $274.30, for a total value of $1,828,758.10.
-Following the completion of the sale, the insider now owns 24,485 shares of the company’s stock, valued at $6,716,235.50.
+In related news, Director Wei Sun Christianson sold 1,056 shares of the stock in a transaction on Monday, August 29th.
+The stock was sold at an average price of $261.52, for a total transaction of $276,165.12.
+Following the sale, the director now owns 10,402 shares in the company, valued at approximately $2,720,331.04.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+In related news, Director Wei Sun Christianson sold 1,056 shares of Estée Lauder Companies stock in a transaction dated Monday, August 29th.
+The shares were sold at an average price of $261.52, for a total transaction of $276,165.12.
+Following the completion of the transaction, the director now directly owns 10,402 shares of the company’s stock, valued at approximately $2,720,331.04.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, Director Barry S. Sternlicht sold 4,736 shares of the company’s stock in a transaction dated Thursday, August 25th.
+The shares were sold at an average price of $274.31, for a total transaction of $1,299,132.16.
+Following the transaction, the director now owns 30,982 shares in the company, valued at $8,498,672.42.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 32,168 shares of company stock worth $8,686,264.
-12.91% of the stock is currently owned by company insiders.
+Insiders have sold a total of 32,168 shares of company stock worth $8,686,264 over the last ninety days.
+Company insiders own 13.95% of the company’s stock.

-Several large investors have recently added to or reduced their stakes in the company.
-Atria Wealth Solutions Inc. purchased a new position in Estée Lauder Companies during the first quarter worth approximately $244,000.
-Sequoia Financial Advisors LLC raised its holdings in shares of Estée Lauder Companies by 27.3% during the first quarter.
-Sequoia Financial Advisors LLC now owns 978 shares of the company’s stock valued at $267,000 after acquiring an additional 210 shares during the last quarter.
-Delphia USA Inc. acquired a new stake in shares of Estée Lauder Companies in the first quarter valued at approximately $277,000.
-Roundview Capital LLC increased its holdings in shares of Estée Lauder Companies by 12.6% in the first quarter.
-Roundview Capital LLC now owns 1,318 shares of the company’s stock valued at $359,000 after purchasing an additional 148 shares during the last quarter.
-Finally, Fort Point Capital Partners LLC increased its holdings in shares of Estée Lauder Companies by 39.2% in the first quarter.
-Fort Point Capital Partners LLC now owns 1,650 shares of the company’s stock valued at $449,000 after purchasing an additional 465 shares during the last quarter.
+Large investors have recently bought and sold shares of the business.
+United Bank boosted its position in Estée Lauder Companies by 1.8% in the 1st quarter.
+United Bank now owns 4,879 shares of the company’s stock valued at $1,329,000 after buying an additional 88 shares during the period.
+Cetera Investment Advisers raised its stake in shares of Estée Lauder Companies by 2.4% during the first quarter.
+Cetera Investment Advisers now owns 3,932 shares of the company’s stock valued at $1,071,000 after acquiring an additional 92 shares in the last quarter.
+Kinneret Advisory LLC boosted its holdings in shares of Estée Lauder Companies by 2.3% in the first quarter.
+Kinneret Advisory LLC now owns 6,125 shares of the company’s stock valued at $1,668,000 after purchasing an additional 137 shares during the period.
+Roundview Capital LLC grew its stake in Estée Lauder Companies by 12.6% in the first quarter.
+Roundview Capital LLC now owns 1,318 shares of the company’s stock worth $359,000 after purchasing an additional 148 shares in the last quarter.
+Finally, Gamco Investors INC. ET AL increased its holdings in Estée Lauder Companies by 0.8% during the 1st quarter.
+Gamco Investors INC. ET AL now owns 18,101 shares of the company’s stock worth $4,929,000 after purchasing an additional 150 shares during the period.
 Hedge funds and other institutional investors own 56.96% of the company’s stock.

 About Estée Lauder Companies